LoganLieou/Chives/src/project_statement/intro.md

 Discover new datasets, and work on MVP

-**Assign:** Find more data, better data sets, do we have to build our own?
+**Assign:** Find more data, better data sets, do we have to build our own datasets, similation methodolgies?

 **Deliverable:** I want to see code completed to a certian extent what do they have so far, each week I want to sort of review what thay're doing.